 Simply as talked about before, the vocal microphone can pick up a variety of sounds, even when you could have the gain at an optimum stage.
 Drum cymbals could be LOUD on the stage and boosting a vocal microphone that’s picking up a lot of cymbals means now boosting the presence of the cymbals within the mix.

 Backing down a bit from that top-end space, let’s take a look at getting a pleasant brilliant sound.
 Begin by making use of a boost within the 6 kHz range.
-Careful you don’t bring in any sibilance.
+Be careful you don’t bring in any sibilance.
 A normal mixing rule is to enhance wide and reduce narrow.
-Cutting is eradicating only what’s dangerous, very similar to a surgeon’s works.
+Cutting is eradicating only what’s dangerous, very similar to a surgeon’s work.

 Boosting will usually contain a lot of wider frequency range.
 In case your analog mixer has Q values (bandwidth) with the EQ controls then you possibly can control how wide/narrow the EQ adjustments shall be across the frequency level.

 Tip #4 – Increase fundamental frequencies of the vocal